MA, Middlebury College, Middlebury (village), United States, 2018

 MA, Salve Regina University, Newport, United States, 2013

 Rose Facchini holds an MA in Italian Literary Studies from the Italian Language School at Middlebury College and an MA in International Relations from Salve Regina University.
 She is an Associate Editor and the Italian Translator Editor for the International Poetry Review (University of North Carolina at Greensboro).

-Her main research focuses on the intersection between Italian studies and environmental humanities with a focus on climate change.
-She explores how Italian cities imagine the rapidly changing landscape through both translated and native speculative fiction, and how this correlates in the real world with policy making and sociocultural adjustments.
+Her main research focuses on the intersection between Italian studies and environmental humanities with a focus on climate change and foodways.
+She also explores how Italy imagines the rapidly changing landscape through speculative fiction, and how this correlates in the real world with policymaking and sociocultural adjustments.

-Facchini has experience teaching all levels of the Italian language, Italian history through film, and Italian literature.
+Facchini has experience teaching the Italian language, Italian history through film, and Italian literature.